-All those headed to the women's march, raise your hand
+All those headed to the Women's March, raise your hand

 "We want our president to play well with others and respect us," said one of the women, Keely Harris.
 "This march is just the first step."

-Little Ashley, all of 6, was on her way with her mom and grandma.
+Little Ashby, all of 6, was on her way with her mom and grandma.

-She is meeting her best friend in Washington and made a bracelet for the both them to remember the event.
+She is meeting her best friend in Washington and made a bracelet to remember the event.

-Keely Harris was meeting up with friends in DC.
+Harris was meeting up with friends in DC.
 Her husband will take their daughter to a march in Atlanta on Saturday.

 There was Vicki Power, en route with her two daughters.